DomTorres/Newsolingo/README.md

     2. pay for premium version of API
     3. explore other APIs, perhaps native APIs from news outlets
     4. implement a window view where the user can view the article from the main news source without leaving the app
+* Could add a random country function for the explore page and a functioning search bar for the map.

 ## 7. Contents of Folder
 Content of the project folder: